Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 This is hard to read, but the main things generated are:

-- the structure of the DOM to create, containing element definitions (`figure`, `img`, `figcaption`) abd their attributes, and text node definitions.
-Each part of the DOM structure is the view definition array and is represented by its index.
+- the structure of the DOM to create, containing element definitions (`figure`, `img`, `figcaption`) and their attributes, and text node definitions.
+Each part of the DOM structure in the view definition array and is represented by its index.
 - change detection functions, containing the code you would more or less write by hand.
 Here, it checks the result of the `getPonyImageUrl` method and if it changes, updates the value of the input of the image component.
-Same with the pony's name: if it changes, it updates the text node displaying it.
+Same with the name of the pony: if it changes, it updates the text node displaying it.

 ### Code generated with Ivy